 THE SANTA FE WORLD AFFAIRS FORUM

-invites you to a luncheon discussion on
+invites you to a luncheon, video program and discussion

-To reserve a place please e-mail firstname.lastname@example.org.
-Symposium fees may be paid with your credit card using our Paypal account.
-You may access Paypal directly by clicking on this link or you may send your check to The Santa Fe World Affairs Forum, PO Box 31965, Santa Fe.
-NM, 87594, with your name and contact information, if you are not a member.
-Checks should be made out to The Santa Fe World Affairs Forum.
-Please note on your check or if paying by Paypal please send us an e-mail to indicate that your payment is for the November 15 program.
-Your payment guarantees you a place, but it is non-refundable after Tuesday, November 12 if you are unable to attend.
-We strongly prefer that payment be made either via Paypal or mailed check postmarked by Tuesday, November 12 to avoid having to handle money at the program.
+Forum fees may be paid by check or with your credit card using our Paypal account.
+You may access Paypal directly by clicking on this link or you may send your check (made out to the Santa Fe World Affairs Forum) to The Santa Fe World Affairs Forum, PO Box 31965, Santa Fe.
+NM, 87594, with your name and contact information.
+Please indicate on your check (or via email if using Paypal) that payment is for the February 21st program.
+Payment guarantees you a place, but it is non-refundable after Tuesday, February 18th.
+We appreciate pre-payment because it avoids the nuisance of handling money during the program.